-DEGREE OF MASTER OF SCIENCE STRATIFIED MEDICINE & PHARMACOLOGICAL INNOVATION
+DEGREE OF MASTER OF SCIENCE IN STRATIFIED MEDICINE & PHARMACOLOGICAL INNOVATION

-The Taught Masters Programme in Stratified Medicine and Pharmacological Innovation is offered jointly by the Universities of Aberdeen, Glasgow and Strathclyde.
-The University of Dundee contributes to the teaching.
+The Taught Masters Programme in Stratified Medicine & Pharmacological Innovation is offered jointly by the Universities of Aberdeen, Glasgow and Strathclyde.
+The Universities of Dundee and Edinburgh contribute to the teaching.
 The regulations following are those promulgated by the University of Glasgow, the administering institution.

-The Degree of Master of Science in Stratified Medicine and Pharmacological Innovation is governed by Resolution No. 648 of the Court of the University of Glasgow, which was in draft at the time of publication, with provision that:
+The Degree of Master of Science in Stratified Medicine & Pharmacological Innovation is governed by Resolution No. 648 of the Court of the University of Glasgow, which was in draft at the time of publication, with provision that:

-- 1. The Degree may be awarded jointly by the Universities of Aberdeen, Glasgow and Strathclyde in such designations as may be prescribed by the Regulations. - 2.
+- The Degree of Master of Science (MSc) in Stratified Medicine & Pharmacological Innovation may be awarded jointly by the Universities of Aberdeen, Glasgow and Strathclyde in such designations as may be prescribed by the Regulations. - 2.
 A Joint Management Committee will be formed in relation to the Programme.
-The composition, terms of reference and remit of the Joint Management Committee are as set out in the Memorandum of Agreement entered into by the partner institutions. - 3.
-The Senate of the University of Glasgow may make Regulations, which are subject to the approval of the University Court, governing the award of these degrees.
+The composition, terms of reference and remit of the Joint Management Committee are as set out in the Memorandum of Agreement entered into by the partner institutions. - The Senate of the University of Glasgow may make Regulations, which are subject to the approval of the University Court, governing the award of these degrees.
 These are stated in clauses 1 to 11 of the section entitled 'Regulations'.